dkyowell/PDFBlocks/Readme.md

 A SwiftUI inspired framework for generating reports and other PDF documents.

 ##  Look Ma, no Commands
 PDFBlocks uses a declarative language for describing document layout.
-There is no print(), draw(), newPage() or any other kind of print command.
+There are no print(), draw(), newPage() or any other kind of print command.
 Instead, you specify the elements you want to appear within a layout heirarchy.
 Here is the "code" used to generate the PDFBlocks logo used at the top of this document:
 ```swift